WICG/nav-speculation/same-origin-chrome-origin-trial.md

     Frame[...]: prerender, url: https://prerender2-specrules.glitch.me/timer.html
 ```

-This indicates that the tab contains one active page (rooted at https://prerender2-specrules.glitch.me/) and one prerendered page (rooted at https://prerender2-specrules.glitch.me/timer.html).
+This indicates that the tab contains one active page (rooted at <https://prerender2-specrules.glitch.me/>) and one prerendered page (rooted at <https://prerender2-specrules.glitch.me/timer.html>).

-If there is no mention of "prerender root" on chrome://process-internals#web-contents, then there is currently no prerendering page.
+If there is no mention of "prerender root" on <chrome://process-internals#web-contents>, then there is currently no prerendering page.

 Aside from this internal page, you may also find it convenient to use JavaScript to detect the prerendered page programmatically.
-Prerendered pages and active pages can use BroadcastChannel to communicate with each other.
+Prerendered pages and active pages can use [Broadcast Channel](https://developer.mozilla.org/docs/Web/API/Broadcast_Channel_API) to communicate with each other.

-*Example*:
+**Example:**

 On index.html:
 ```